 If you are interested in more information about red cards in soccer, click here to check out the article “A Complete Guide to Red Card in Soccer,” which I recently wrote.
 It will explain the meaning of the red card, what the consequences are of receiving one, and how a player ends up being shown one.

-Similarly, if your interested in finding more out about the use of a yellow card in soccer then click here to go to the article “A Complete Guide to the Yellow Card in Soccer” which I also recently wrote
+Similarly, if you’re interested in finding more out about the use of a yellow card in soccer then click here to go to the article “A Complete Guide to the Yellow Card in Soccer” which I also recently wrote